Problem 1:

 equations of motion in polar coordinates.

-(d) Is a circular orbit of radius a a stable orbit?
+(c) If a circular orbit of radius b is possible, when is it a stable orbit?

 Solution: